 - The ideal letter to the editor puts in words something the reporter was thinking when he/she wrote a story but knew they couldn’t put it in the story without crossing the line of news and opinion.

-A message is anything you say.
+A message is anything that comes out of your mouth.
 There are good messages and there are ineffective and potentially damaging ones.
-An effective message is framed in a way that evokes core progressive values.
-Learn what “Framing” is.
-There are pages on this site that can get you started (in the Framing and Resources tabs above).
+An effective message is framed in a way that evokes core liberal values.

 One reason conservatives are better at communication than we are is that they know the science behind how people think.
 We love to fling facts and reason; we debunk and point out hypocrisy.
 Cognitive science has almost a hundred years of evidence to show that those methods don’t work well.
-And consider that while we are constantly responding to our opponents and trying to prove them wrong, we never seem to get around to our message.
-Conservative strategists know all this and bait us constantly and we almost always take the bait.
+And while we are trying to prove our opponents wrong, we never seem to get around to our message.
+Conservative strategists know all this and bait us constantly because they know we’ll take the bait.

-- Drop the facts and debunking.
-Stay out of conservative frames and don’t use their code words.
+- Drop facts and debunking.
+Stay out of conservative frames and don’t use their words.

 - Roll with a well framed your message rooted in core progressive values.

 - Consider attending one of our framing workshops for much more on framing.

-Letters are great, but if you are a person with standing, you may get an opportunity to write a longer rebuttal or opinion piece.
-Standing simply means that through your job, your degree, your area of experience or other positions you’ve held you could be considered as someone who can speak with authority and credibility on the subject.
-If the issue is ethics in government, for example, a former legislator or local official has standing.
-If the issue is the environment, your position as chair of a local environmental group gives you standing.
+Letters are great, but if you are a person with standing, you may be granted an opportunity to write a longer rebuttal or opinion piece.
+Standing simply means that through your job, your area of experience or your connection to a newsworthy event an editor may believe you can speak with authority and credibility.
+If the issue is ethics in government, for example, a former Judge has standing.
+If the issue is the environment, your position as chair of an environmental group gives you standing.
 A teacher has standing on local education issues.
 If you do not have standing, recruit someone who does.

 Even if you do all of the above, your letter will not be effective if you bore people.

-- Don’t just tell people what you think, tell them why!
+- Don’t just tell people what you think, tell them why you care!
 (See framing above.)

 - State your point up front.
 If you take too long to get to it, people lose interest.

-- Tell a story; stories about real people are inherently interesting to people.
+- Tell a story about real people.
+Stories are inherently interesting.
 The story should illustrate the point you are making.